jiangziyan-693/EASY-MNIST/README.md

 LEARNING_RATE: 0.0001
 ACTIVATION_FUNCTION: 'ReLU' # 'ReLU' or 'Sigmoid' or 'Tanh'
 NET_STRUCTURE: 'FC' # 'CNN' or 'FC'
+OPTIMIZER: Adadelta # 'Adam' or 'SGD' or 'Adadelta'
 ```

 * `BATCH_SIZE`: control the number of samples processed before the model's internal parameters are updated.